Shattered: Inside Hillary Clinton's Doomed Campaign

-Shattered: Inside Hillary Clinton's Doomed Campaign is a book by political journalists Jonathan Allen and Amie Parnes about Hillary Clinton's unsuccessful 2016 presidential campaign.
-The book was published on April 18, 2017, by Crown Publishing Group, and aims to determine why Clinton lost the election to Donald Trump.
-It is a follow-on to the same authors' 2014 work HRC: State Secrets and the Rebirth of Hillary Clinton and made use of many of their large number of contacts within Clintons' circles.
-Shattered spent two weeks in the New York Times Best Seller list.
+Shattered: Inside Hillary Clinton's Doomed Campaign is an American book by political journalists Jonathan Allen and Amie Parnes about Hillary Clinton's unsuccessful 2016 presidential campaign.
+The book was published on April 18, 2017, by Crown Publishing Group, and examines why Clinton lost the election to Donald Trump.
+It is a follow-on to the authors' 2014 book HRC: State Secrets and the Rebirth of Hillary Clinton and made use of many of their large number of contacts within Clintons' circles.
+Shattered spent two weeks on the New York Times Best Seller list.
+Allen and Parnes wrote two follow up books, Lucky: How Joe Biden Barely Won the Presidency and Fight: Inside the Wildest Battle for the White House, about the 2020 and 2024 elections, respectively.

-Contents
+Content

 The book is based mainly on interviews with Clinton campaign staff that the authors conducted over a year and a half.
-Among its assertions are that some Clinton confidants attempted to get Robby Mook fired as her campaign manager and that Huma Abedin targeted people who gave constructive criticism to the campaign.
-Another was that Bill Clinton was alarmed by the dropoff in support for his wife among white working class voters, but that his concerns went unheeded within the campaign staff.
+Among its assertions are that some Clinton confidants attempted to get Robby Mook fired as her campaign manager, and that Huma Abedin targeted people who gave constructive criticism to the campaign.
+Another was that Bill Clinton was alarmed by the drop off in support for his wife among white working class voters, but that his concerns went unheeded within the campaign staff.

-In addition to that, her campaign team had great difficulty in convincing voters of her authenticity through effective campaign slogans and themes.
+The book claims Clinton's campaign team had great difficulty in convincing voters of her authenticity through effective campaign slogans and themes.
 They failed to learn from both the Bernie Sanders and Donald Trump campaigns, who successfully targeted millennials and people disgruntled by the Rust Belt's economical state.
 A recurrent topic is also the campaign's failure to get up-to-date polling data, focusing on less expensive analysts instead.
 In addition, the book notes that the campaign staff's personal interaction with Hillary Clinton was limited and sporadic and that she mainly stayed aloof and remote from day-to-day campaign strategy planning.

+Reception

-Critical reaction
+Critical

 In a favorable review for The New York Times, Michiko Kakutani described Shattered as "compelling".
 David Shribman, in a review for The Globe and Mail, wrote that the book "...provides a sharp behind-the-news and behind-the-scenes palette of details of a campaign that, in retrospect, seems preordained to fail, and fail miserably."

 Ron Elving of NPR said that the book effectively explained one Clinton paradox: "The Clinton we see here seems uniquely qualified for the highest office and yet acutely ill-suited to winning it.
 Something about her nature, at its best and its worst, continually inhibits her.
 Her struggle to escape her caricature only contributes to it."